Strategies¶

 - identify a public

-session_idfrom a raw refresh token by hashing the supplied value and comparing it with stored digests.
+session_idfrom a raw refresh token by hashing the supplied value and comparing it with stored digests; - record consumed refresh-token digests during rotation and revoke the whole refresh-session chain when a consumed token is presented again.

 JWTStrategy and RedisTokenStrategy do not currently provide the session/device dashboard